There’s something that feels so good about getting outside and soaking up some sun—not to mention the vitamin D boost you can get.

 “Scientists look to protect skin from any pigmentation,” said Jesse Leverett, an innovation and science fellow for the Artistry™ beauty brand.
 “That ‘tan’ is actually a visible indication of deeper damage being done.”

-Jesse recommends a minimum SPF 50 for your face, such as Artistry Ideal Radiance™ UV Protect SPF 50+, which provides UVA/UVB protection.
+Jesse recommends SPF 50 for your face, such as Artistry Ideal Radiance™ UV Protect SPF 50+, which provides UVA/UVB protection.
 It includes protective antioxidants and ingredients to even your skin tone and treat dark spots and discolorations.
+At a minimum you should start your day by using SPF 30, which is available in the Artistry Skin Nutrition™ Hydrating and Balancing day lotions.

 “Not all skin responds the same to sun – but all skin needs sunscreen,” Jesse said.